 After being in education for seventeen years, it was daunting not knowing what the next step was after graduating from my Bachelor’s degree in English.
 I got my GCSE’s, A-Levels, BA degree; I’d got the set of qualifications my teachers had always encouraged me to get.
 But, then what?
 Nobody at the University of York […]Read More

-That’s right after months of being MIA, guess who’s back?
+That’s right after months of being MIA, I’m returning to blogging.
 I know, it’s been a while.
 But I’ve had a busy few weeks so my blog fell to the bottom of my priority list and I’m only just picking it back up again.
 But where do I start?
-So much has happened in the past […]Read More
+So much has happened in the […]Read More

 It’s officially one year since I left University.
 So it’s a year since I packed up my cosy student room in York, crammed it into my Mini and entered the real, adult world.
 I had no job, no income, and no plans bar a handful of fun things with my friends and family that was […]Read More